 III.
 Singles: Qualifying Rounds

 1. Obtaining entries

 Entries are free.
-After registering, each player will receive five entry scorecards.
-Do not lose these scorecards, as they are how the officials determine which machine you need to play.
+After registering, each player will receive six entries.
+If these are physical based scorecards, players must not lose them, as they are how the officials determine which machine you need to play.
 Lost tournament entry scorecards may not be reprinted.

 2. Playing an entry

-When a player is ready to play a qualifying entry, he or she approaches the bank of machines designated for the tournament and gives their scorecard to the scorekeeper.
-Three different titles will be provided for the tournament.
-Each scorecard is good for one entry on a specific title – two entries on two titles, and one entry on the third title.
+When a player is ready to play a qualifying entry, he or she approaches the bank of machines designated for the tournament and informs the scorekeeper of their selection.
+Nine different titles will be provided for the tournament.
+Each scorecard is good for one entry on a single entry on a single game of the player’s choice.
 No additional entries may be played.
 At no time may the player begin play on any machine without being instructed to do so by the scorekeeper.
 Based on which scorecard the player gives to the official, the player will be directed to a machine to play for their entry when available.

 At the end of each game, the player will request that the scorekeeper record and verify his or her score before leaving the machine.
 It is the player’s responsibility to ensure that the scorekeeper takes down the score, and to double check the recorded score for correctness.

 At any point during play or immediately after play has been completed, the player may elect to abandon his or her entry by notifying the scorekeeper.
-Because all scores count this year, the Midwest Gaming Classic strongly encourages players to NOT abandon any scores.
+Although only five of the six tournament entries will count this year, the Midwest Gaming Classic strongly encourages players to NOT abandon any scores.

 Once the player has begun to play their entry, they may not take their scorecard from the scorekeeper, whether it is complete, incomplete, or void.

 All scores posted on a particular machine are reverse ranked, with the top-scoring player receiving 500 points for that title, the second top scoring player receiving 499 points, and so on for as many entries are played.